-The program directors continuously assess course evaluations, informal dialogue with candidates, and recommendations of adjunct instructors.
+The program directors continuously assess course evaluations, informal dialogue with candidates, and recommendations of the adjunct instructors.
 The program directors collaborate on a daily basis to use this feedback to make design program improvements.
-Both program directors provide ongoing communication to the department peers and seek input as needed.
+There is ongoing communication to department peers and opportunities to seek input as needed.